-2006 March Vista Gold Corp. acquired mineral lease rights from the Deed Administrators.
-2006-2021 Vista Gold Corp. established a drilling campaign, produces environmental, economic, geotechnical, regulatory, and required studies.
-Vista completed its remediation of Batman Pit.
+2006-2023 Vista Gold Corp. completed drilling campaigns, produced environmental, economic, geotechnical, regulatory, and required studies.
+Vista undertook remediation of Batman Pit water.
 A series of NI 43-101 reports were produced over the period with increasing detail.

-5.2 Historic Drilling
+6.2 Historical Drilling

-The following discussion centers on the historic drillhole databases that were provided to Tetra Tech for use in this Technical Report.
+The following discussion centers on the historical drillhole databases that were provided to Tetra Tech for use in this Technical Report.
 Based on the reports by companies, individuals, and other consultants, it is the opinion of the QP [Rex Clair Bryan, Ph.D., SME RM] that the drillhole databases used as the bases of this report contain all of the available data.
 The QP is unaware of any drillhole data that have been excluded from this report.

-5.2.1 Batman Deposit
+6.2.1 Batman Deposit

-There are 730 historic drillholes in the Batman deposit assay database.
-Figure 5-1 shows the drillhole locations for the Batman deposit.
+There are 730 historical drillholes in the Batman deposit assay database.
+Figure 6-1 shows the drillhole locations for the Batman deposit.
 These drillholes include 225-diamond drill core (DDH), 435 reverse circulation holes (RVC), and 70 open rotary holes (OP).
 Nearly all of the DDH and RVC holes were inclined 60° to the west.
 Samples were collected in one-meter intervals.
 DDH holes included both HQ and NQ core diameters.
 Core recoveries were reported to be very high with a mean of 98%.
 The central area of the deposit was extensively core-drilled.
 Outside of the central area, most of the drillholes were RVC and OP holes.
 All drillholes collars were surveyed by the mine surveyor.
 Down-hole surveys were conducted on most drillholes using an Eastman single shot instrument.
 All drillholes were logged on site.